YashMishra0101/Calculator/readme.md

 ## Contributing 🤝

-If you would like to contribute to this weather app project, please open an issue or submit a pull request.
+If you would like to contribute to in this , please open an issue or submit a pull request.
 All contributions are welcome!

 ## Contact 📞